-Halvorson and Rock’s SEEDS model proposes five categories of cognitive biases – similarity, expedience, experience, distance, and safety – and offers suggestions for mitigating bias from a systems approach.
+Halvorson and Rock’s SEEDS model proposes five categories of cognitive biases and their corresponding mitigation strategies.

 The SEEDS Model